Volunteer Staff

 PROJECT MANAGER

 Lily graduated from the University of Maryland in 2022 with a B.S. in Information Science.
 She was adopted from China at age one and currently lives in Washington D.C. with her two cats.
-Lily has been working with TBTNF since 2020 on various projects, from volunteer outreach to Gear Shop improvements.
+Lily has been working with TBTN since 2020 on various projects, from volunteer outreach to Gear Shop improvements.
 She also works as a Project Manager for Campus Outreach Services, facilitating the spread of education on all topics of critical wellness issues.

 CONTACT US

-TBTNF is a 100% volunteer non-profit organization.
+TBTN is a 100% volunteer non-profit organization.
 We work hard to respond to inquiries within 24 hours, if not sooner.
 To reach our Legal Support Team, please complete the intake form.
 For all other inquiries, complete our contact form.
 For immediate medical support, please call 911.
 For counseling support, call the RAINN (Rape, Abuse, Incest National Network) Hotline at (800) 656-4673 in the US or visit our Resources section for further information.

 CONTACT US

-TBTNF is a 100% volunteer non-profit organization.
+TBTN is a 100% volunteer non-profit organization.
 We work hard to respond to inquiries within 24 hours, if not sooner.
 To reach our Legal Support Team, please complete the intake form.
 For all other inquiries, complete our contact form.
 For immediate medical support, please call 911.
 For counseling support, call the RAINN (Rape, Abuse, Incest National Network) Hotline at (800) 656-4673 in the US or visit our Resources section for further information.

 Stay informed: